avi-pathak/100-Days-Code-Challenge/100DayCode/Day24/PractiseSet.md

 3,5
 Then, the output of the program should be:
 [[0, 0, 0, 0, 0], [0, 1, 2, 3, 4], [0, 2, 4, 6, 8]]

+Question3:
+Write a program that accepts a comma separated sequence of words as input and prints the words in a comma-separated sequence after sorting them alphabetically.
+Suppose the following input is supplied to the program: without,hello,bag,world
+Then, the output should be:
+bag,hello,without,world